GREAT MOTORCYCLE ROADS IN NORTH CAROLINA

 The Best Roads Are Here

 One of the best motorcycle roads in North Carolina is full of mountainside forest scenery and elevation changes.
+Describes as a "Drive among the clouds", this motorcycle dream route reaches elevations of over 5400 ft high.
+While many riders come to this part of the state to ride the legendary Tail of the Dragon, many actually find this road to be more enjoyable.
+Along with multiple vistas and overlooks, the Skyway provides easy access to various protected and recreational areas to stop and stretch your legs.
 The Santeetlah Overlook is a must stop for anyone wanting the complete experience.
-Along with multiple vistas and overlooks, the skyway provides easy access to various protected and recreational areas to stop and stretch your legs.
 Enjoy the experience of riding one of the best motorcycle rides in NC!

 The western portion of this NC motorcycle road is referred to as Hellbender 28, and for good reason.
 Riders will enjoy an awesome road experience through dense, forested mountains with sweeping curves and drop offs along Fontana Lake.
 The eastern side offers scenic waterfalls and more tight cornering.
 Right next to Deals Gap, this fantastic motorcycle ride is less known and less populated, but certainly no less enjoyable!